-ESG integration
+ESG Integration

-Integrating ESG into the investment decision framework takes many different forms, but in general investors consider quantitative analysis overlaid with qualitative analysis.
-Examples of the quantitative analysis include evaluating whether the ESG issue affects a firm's cash flows or discount rate.
-For example, an ESG issue could be judged to potentially affect customers' perspectives on a firm and consequently, firm revenue.
+Integrating ESG into the investment decision framework takes many different forms, but in general, investors consider quantitative analysis overlaid with qualitative analysis.
+An example of a quantitative analysis would be evaluating whether the ESG issue affects a firm's cash flows or discount rate-the investor may determine that a particular ESG issue could affect customers' perspectives on a firm and, consequently, the firm's revenue.
 This effect could be positive or negative.
-Another ESG issue could highlight an ESG risk exposure, which could be judged to increase a firm's risk and thus, its discount rate.
-Governance factors have long been incorporated into investors' investment decisions.
-Companies that adopt better governance factors are often considered to have lowered their risk exposures and thus have lowered their costs of capital.
-On the other hand, companies that have compromised their corporate governance due to corporate behavior are considered to have increased their risk exposures.
+Another ESG issue could be one the investor thinks will increase a firm's risk and thus its discount rate.